Flyfoxs/car_track_prediction/tips.md

 * Len of the holiday
 * Remain of the holiday
 * Reduce the start_zone far from the home and low frequency
+* module emsemble
+* diff car with diff distance threshold
+* find the close add for test data

 # Classfy
 * Top 10 multiple class:DC Tree